EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

 ### Upload Footers
 Upload a list of footers which __all of your users__ will be able to use.
-Please note that every upload will overwrite the previews uploads!
+Please note that every upload will overwrite the previous uploads!
 If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

 #####Type